JoeJasinski/nginx-mtls-prototype/README.md

 request based on the SAN; the app can trust the value of the SAN because Nginx validated the cert and SAN at the TCP level through mTLS.

-This example is just a dummy example, so there is no downstream app.
+This example is just a dummy example.
 However, it  demonstrates the idea of what is possible.
 For demonstration purposes, we set the TLS headers (client certificate, san, etc) as

 This example also uses the ngx_http_js_module to parse and format the SAN from the client certificate, so the downstream app doesn't need to do this step.